RENEE MONTAGNE, HOST:

-KANG: They would benefit immensely, in that for Google, for Microsoft, interestingly, they pretty much our enemies on every issue except this one.
+KANG: They would benefit immensely, in that for Google, for Microsoft - interestingly, they pretty much are enemies on every issue except this one.
 But they very much support anyone using the Internet more and anyone using devices that carry their software more.
 So they have a lot to gain.
 They also have a lot of plans for the future.
 They want for appliances to connect with servers, to connect with security systems within the home, so you have all these machines and devices that are connected on the Internet.
-And in order to do that you need these wireless connections in this unlicensed way.
+And in order to do that, you need these wireless connections in this unlicensed way.

-MONTAGNE: An aside from these big corporate interests, who else is weighing in?
+MONTAGNE: And, aside from these big corporate interests, who else is weighing in?